dwsmiling/getdata-003/codeBook.md

 ### Tidy Set :

-    (these represent the average of the  mean() and the std() features as described is the raw data file features.txt)
+    The first row of tidyData.txt contains the feature names (these represent the average of the  mean() and the std() features as described is the raw data file features.txt)